 Two estimates of uncertainty are reported for each sample.
 The first is the expanded uncertainty associated with the value assignment (see TP_primary_gravimetry.docx), and is derived from uncertainties in the primary standards that define the scale, scale transfer, and any other significant uncertainties.
 Expanded uncertainties are calculated using the GUM (JCGM, 2008) as a guide.
 The second quantity reported is the long-term reproducibility of the system based on repeated analysis of multiple cylinders (95%ile).
 Reproducibility is an estimate of our ability to propagate the scale over time periods of several years.
 It provides an estimate of our ability to detect possible drift in cylinders over time scales of typical use, and is useful for assessing the role of reference materials with respect to inter-laboratory compatibility.
-The long term reproducibility of the laser spectroscopic system is under review but is currently estimated at 0.2 ppb (95%ile) based on repeated measurements since 2016 of a suite of 18 target tanks covering the nominal range 550 to 4100 ppb.
-The reproducibility of the historical GC-FID system was approximately 1 ppb (95%ile).
-This improvement needs to be considered when comparing measurements of a cylinder by both systems.
+Reproducibilities are available on the CCL website: https://gml.noaa.gov/ccl/refgas.html.

 Ver.
-Effective Date Authors Approval Filename 2.0 Aug.
-1, 2019 ED, AMC, TM AA TP_analysis_CH4_v2.0.docx
+Effective Date Authors Approval Filename 6 of 2.1 April 15, 2024 ED, AMC, TM AA TP_analysis_CH4_v2.1.docx